-- (1) When ordered to do so by the Commission as a condition in the approval; or in response to a noise complaint and when directed by the Commission, a licensee must conduct a post-construction noise monitoringcomprehensive sound level survey.
-The survey shall be conducted at: - (a) the noise receptor(s) specified in the condition, when the comprehensive sound level survey is conducted to satisfy an approval condition ordered by the Commission; or - (b) the noise receptor(s) identified by the Commission, when the comprehensive sound level survey is conducted in response to a Commission order requiring the licensee demonstrate its facility's compliance; or - (c) the complainant noise receptor or the nearest complainant noise receptor to the facility (if there are multiple complainants), when the comprehensive sound level survey is conducted in response to a noise complaint. - (1)(2) In circumstances where an approval was based on modelling of other nearby noise sources and those nearby noise sources have not been constructed before completion of the post-construction noise survey, the licensee must provide: - (a) measured comprehensive sound levels from the post-construction noise survey, and - (b) total sound levels which are the sum of the measured comprehensive sound levels from the post-construction noise survey and the predicted results for any approved but not constructed facilities considered in the original application. - (2)(3) The data under Subsection 4.6.1(1)(a) is used to demonstrate compliance of the current operating facility(ies) and the data under Subsection 4.6.1(1)(b) is used for information purposes (in future investigation). - (3)(4) When determining the comprehensive sound level for monitoring related to a condition in an approval for a wind turbine project, the following constitute representative conditions: - (a) The monitoring location must be at the dwelling(s) specified in the condition.
+- (1) When ordered to do so by the Commission as a condition in the approval; or in response to a noise complaint, a licensee must conduct post-construction noise monitoring.
+In circumstances where an approval was based on modelling of other nearby noise sources and those nearby noise sources have not been constructed before completion of the post-construction noise survey, the licensee must provide: - (a) measured comprehensive sound levels from the post-construction noise survey, and - (b) total sound levels which are the sum of the measured comprehensive sound levels from the post-construction noise survey and the predicted results for any approved but not constructed facilities considered in the original application. - (2) The data under Subsection 4.6.1(1)(a) is used to demonstrate compliance of the current operating facility(ies) and the data under Subsection 4.6.1(1)(b) is used for information purposes (in future investigation). - (3) When determining the comprehensive sound level for monitoring related to a condition in an approval for a wind turbine project, the following constitute representative conditions:

-- (b)(a) Wind turbines with dominant noise contribution consist of the turbine with maximum predicted noise contribution and nearby turbines for which the predicted noise contribution is within 3 dB of the turbine with maximum noise contribution. - (e)(b) Operation of wind turbines with dominant noise contribution at a sound power level no more than 1 dB below the planned maximum sound power level, as documented in the noise impact assessment. - (d)(c) Downwind conditions from the wind turbines with dominant noise contribution towards the dwelling(s). - (e)(d) If the signal-to-noise ratio is weak, compliance with the permissible sound level may be demonstrated by determining the sound power level of the dominant wind turbines for the maximum approved operating conditions according to standard International Electrotechnical Commission (IEC 61400-11), combined with noise modelling techniques and standards as described in this rule.
-Other generally accepted acoustic methods may be used as well. - (f)(e) Noise level measurement conducted at wind speeds higher than five m/s should have consideration for wind induced noise.
+- (a) The monitoring location must be at the dwelling(s) specified in the condition. - (b) Wind turbines with dominant noise contribution consist of the turbine with maximum predicted noise contribution and nearby turbines for which the predicted noise contribution is within 3 dB of the turbine with maximum noise contribution. - (c) Operation of wind turbines with dominant noise contribution at a sound power level no more than 1 dB below the planned maximum sound power level, as documented in the noise impact assessment. - (d) Downwind conditions from the wind turbines with dominant noise contribution towards the dwelling(s). - (e) If the signal-to-noise ratio is weak, compliance with the permissible sound level may be demonstrated by determining the sound power level of the dominant wind turbines for the maximum approved operating conditions according to standard International Electrotechnical Commission (IEC 61400-11), combined with noise modelling techniques and standards as described in this rule.
+Other generally accepted acoustic methods may be used as well. - (f) Noise level measurement conducted at wind speeds higher than five m/s should have consideration for wind induced noise.
 The validity of noise data during such high wind conditions must be justified by using specially designed wind screens or other industry-accepted methods.
-The Commission may request supporting documentation. - (4)(5) In a post-construction non-compliance situation, the licensee may be required to reduce the wind turbine noise emitted from the turbine.
+The Commission may request supporting documentation. - (4) In a post-construction non-compliance situation, the licensee may be required to reduce the wind turbine noise emitted from the turbine.
 The operator must indicate how the mitigation plan would result in compliance with the permissible sound level.

 4.6.2 Noise measurement specifications for wind turbine project monitoring